ConradIrwin/conl/README.md

 color = #ff0000 ; pure red
 ```

-Any JSON/YAML/TOML document can be converted to CONL, but the reverse requires a schema to ensure the correct types are generated.
+Any JSON/YAML/TOML document can be converted to CONL, but the reverse (to do it
+propertly) requires a schema to ensure the correct types are generated.

-If you'd like to build your own implementation, [spec.conl](../spec.conl)
+If you'd like to build your own implementation, [spec.conl](./spec.conl)
 contains a relatively complete specification of the syntax.

 # Why?